mtripg6666tdr/nextjs-obfuscator/README.md

 ### `obfuscatorOptions`
 Type: `Object` (required)
 This is [the options](https://github.com/javascript-obfuscator/javascript-obfuscator#javascript-obfuscator-options) of [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator), but there are some important things.
-* [`disableConsoleOutput`](https://github.com/javascript-obfuscator/javascript-obfuscator#disableconsoleoutput) should be set to `false` because this option may prevent you from finding that your app has been broken.
+* [`disableConsoleOutput`](https://github.com/javascript-obfuscator/javascript-obfuscator#disableconsoleoutput) should be set to `false` and you can easily notice the error logging by React on console.
+If they are present, they indicate your app has been broken.
-* There are some options that MUST NOT enabled:
+* There are some options that MUST NOT set:
   * [`inputFileName`](https://github.com/javascript-obfuscator/javascript-obfuscator#inputfilename)
   * [`sourceMapBaseUrl`](https://github.com/javascript-obfuscator/javascript-obfuscator#sourcemapbaseurl)
   * [`sourceMapFileName`](https://github.com/javascript-obfuscator/javascript-obfuscator#sourcemapfilename)